Skip to main content

 Experience the Magic of Our Broadway at AHRC NYC’s 75th Anniversary Gala

-Join us at AHRC New York City’s 75th Anniversary Gala for a unique glimpse into the talent of Our Broadway—a remarkable performing arts group comprised of people supported by AHRC NYC.
-Collaborating with Broadway professionals, Our Broadway brings theater, dance, and music to life, showcasing their skills not only at the Jerry Orbach Theatre but also in schools, museums, and community centers across the city.
-Don’t miss the opportunity to witness their extraordinary talent on this special night of celebration!
+At AHRC New York City’s 75th Anniversary Gala, attendees experienced a unique glimpse into the talent of Our Broadway—a remarkable performing arts group comprised of people supported by AHRC NYC.
+Collaborating with Broadway professionals, Our Broadway brought theater, dance, and music to life, showcasing their skills not only at the Jerry Orbach Theatre but also in schools, museums, and community centers across the city.
+It was a special night of celebration, highlighting their extraordinary talent!

 2024 Hall of Honor